5 Steps to Take If You Want to Transfer Business Ownership

 1. Assemble a Team of Advisors

 If you’re considering ownership transfer, the first step is to hire the right team of advisors.
-At a minimum, you’ll want to find an attorney and accountant or financial advisor to help you determine the best approach given your circumstances.
-Since the paperwork and details associated with transferring ownership can be complex, working with the right legal and financial team will help ensure that you don’t miss any important steps in the process.
+At a minimum, you’ll want to hire an attorney and financial advisor to help you determine the best approach.
+Because the paperwork can be complex, working with the right legal and financial team will help you navigate the process.

 2. Get a Business Valuation

 Before transferring ownership, it’s a good idea to have your business valued by an independent third party.
 If you’re selling your business, a reliable valuation will ensure that you receive a fair price in return.

 Knowing your business’s value is beneficial in numerous situations, whether or not the transaction ultimately takes place.
 It’s essential to know your business’s value when in the following situations: